 I mounted the new 1500mm C-beams to the hotbed and the top of the predator, made sure everything was stable and parallel too.

 Last part was to extend the wires with an extra 50cm to be able to fit the extra height, since wires need to go down all the way from the top (where the electronics are), to the heated bed below, and also from the top, to the floating extruder.
-I kept some of the quick connectors and made sure to securely use heatshrink with every extra wire I had to add, to make sure you dont get any short circuit.
+I kept some of the quick connectors and securely used heatshrink with every extra wire I had to add, to make sure you dont get any short circuit.
 I used a voltmeter to make sure that each wire was properly connected.

 Then turned it on, homed it, and did a new level.
 The Anycubic Predator does not need any firmware changes to support the extra height.
-During leveling/homing however it does slow down when it reaches the original height, and it’ll take a wee bit longer to do those operations, but that’s only a very small inconvenience.
+During leveling/homing however it does slow down when it reaches the original z-height, and it’ll take a bit longer to do those operations, but that’s only a very small inconvenience.